 TMS treatment for SAD

-Seasonal affective disorder (or SAD for short) is a form of depression that can take away the good things in life during certain times of the year.
-TMS treatment could help.
+Seasonal Affective Disorder (or SAD for short) is a form of depression that can take away the good things in life during certain times of the year.
+TMS treatment for SAD could help.

 About Seasonal Affective Disorder